Applied Computer Science - dual (Bachelor)

 IT infrastructure

-• Design secure IT applications and networks
+• design secure IT applications and networks,

-• Design and develop software for networked, multimedia and cooperative systems based on the internet/intranet
+• design and develop software for networked, multimedia and co-operative systems based on the internet/intranet,

-• have a sound basic knowledge of electronic publishing, hypermedia and multimedia programming as well as 3D modelling and animation
+• have a sound basic knowledge of electronic publishing, hypermedia and multimedia programming as well as 3D modelling and animation,

-• can independently plan, design and realise a complex audio and video project
+• can independently plan, design and realise a complex audio and video project,

-• Know important theoretical backgrounds for the use of visualisations in explanation and learning processes and can design visualisations to illustrate complex issues and implement them using suitable tools.
+• know important theoretical backgrounds for the use of visualisations in explanation and learning processes and can design visualisations to illustrate complex issues and implement them using suitable tools.

 • be able to assess the structure, functionality and application of business management systems